PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 ### Script

 Links to server-side script files that should be included before processing the page.
+Script linked to here will be executed every time the markdown document is processed.
+For script that is to be executed only once, see the [Init](#init) tag.

 ### Subtitle